slatedocs/slate/source/includes/markdown/_07-auth.html.md

 <a id="authentication-basics"></a>

 <span class="description">
 Asana supports a few methods of authenticating with the API.
-Simple cases are usually handled with a Personal Access Token, while multi-user apps utilize oauth.
+Simple cases are usually handled with a Personal Access Token, while multi-user apps utilize OAuth.
 </span>

 ```shell